 International Student Deposit Policy

-Before an I-20 can be issued to an international student, the student must make a deposit equal to the first year cost of tuition, fees, and books.
+Before an I-20 can be issued to an international student, the student must make a deposit equal to the first year cost of tuition and fees.
 The deposit must be in the form of cash, credit card, money order, or cashier’s check.
 This deposit is held exclusively for tuition and fees.

 If an international student decides to leave or transfer to another school, the Business Office will refund any remaining balance to the student.

 International students seeking admission to Lake Michigan College must apply by July 1 for the Fall semester, November 1 for the Spring semester, and March for the Summer session to issue the necessary documents required to apply for a student visa.

 Health services and practices in the United States are perhaps different from those in other countries.
 Health care is expensive in the U.S. and must be paid for by the student.
 Most treatment is obtained through private-practice physicians.
 There is no Federal government facility open to the general population.
 Students may want to seek a personal physician or dentist for routine attention.
 Because hospitalization is very expensive, international students are urged to have hospitalization insurance.
 LMC does not maintain coverage for students and is not responsible for any medical, hospital, evacuation, or repatriation expenses, which you may incur.

-Student housing will be available on the Napier Avenue Campus beginning Fall 2014.
+Student housing is available on the Napier Avenue Campus.
 Apartments and rooms are available for rent to students in the area.
 Students are responsible for arranging their own housing accommodations.